dozmus/notes/README.md

 # Features
 * Write notes using Markdown
 * Syntax highlighting with 18 themes to choose from
-* Organise notes using notebooks and tags
+* Organise notes using notebooks which are colour-coded and tags
 * Share links with custom permissions
-* Colour code notebooks
+* Download notes and notebooks as TXT or PDFs
 * Search notes and notebooks
+* Mass manage notes in notebooks
 * User accounts
-* Download notes as text files or PDFs
-* Download notebooks
+* RESTful API
-* Mass manage notes in notebooks
 * Responsive design

 # Usage